 The term “disaster” for grant guidelines shall include natural disasters such as hurricanes, tornadoes, floods, earthquakes, wildfires, and other weather disturbances, as well as man-made disasters such as fire and acts of terrorism.
 The term

-Arkansas, Oklahoma, and Texas credit union staff and volunteers currently employed or serving at the time of the disaster and during the grant process.
+Cornerstone region credit union staff and volunteers currently employed or serving at the time of the disaster and during the grant process.
 Grants are limited per household and not per individual.
 Damages and losses that occur and are eligible to be

-Intended to assist credit union employees and volunteers with significant needs.
+Phase II - intended to assist credit union employees and volunteers with additional significant needs.
 This is implemented only after the distribution of Phase I grants.
-Phase II begins 90 days after the respective disaster and
+This phase begins 90 days after the respective disaster and